GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

     ```

-## StringsAsFactors = ?
+## Lesson summary: Data coercion

 Lets summarize this section on coercion with a few take home messages.

 - When you explicitly coerce one data type into another (this is known as
   **explicit coercion**), be careful to check the result.
-Ideally, you should try to see if its possible to avoid steps in your analysis that force you to
+Ideally, you should
+  try to see if its possible to avoid steps in your analysis that force you to
   coerce.
 - R will sometimes coerce without you asking for it.
 This is called
   (appropriately) **implicit coercion**.
 For example when we tried to create
   a vector with multiple data types, R chose one type through implicit
   coercion.
 - Check the structure (`str()`) of your data frames before working with them!

-!!! tip "Coercion isn't limited to data frames"
+!!! tip "`StringsAsFactors`"

     Prior to R 4.0 when importing a data frame using any one of the `read.table()`
     functions such as `read.csv()` , the argument `StringsAsFactors` was by